 The parties make the decisions about custody, access and support themselves, rather than asking the court to decide for them.

 It means there’s no need to appear before a judge.
+One party will still need to be the applying party for the divorce.

 Make sure you discuss your specific situation with a lawyer to get the correct legal advice.